Since 1891 – The Cutting System of Generations

 Object Manager /Art Director

 During and after her studies as a media designer (BA) with a focus on fashion branding, she founded the online start-up FASHIONMAKERY.COM.
-Since 2018 Tina Kühner has been responsible for a new and modern look of the magazines as well as the associated media of the brand M. Müller & Sohn.
+Since 2018 Tina Kühner has been responsible for a new and modern look of the magazine as well as the associated media of the brand M. Müller & Sohn.
 Her focus are the digital realignment and contemporary appearance of the brand.

 In her position as object manager, she bears the overall responsibility for the publishing company.